 Spinal disc herniation is most common in lumbar followed by cervical spine with former being more common than latter.
-L4-L5 and L5-S1 discs most common to herniate in lumbar spine.
-In cervical spine C5-C6 and C6-C7 discs are most commonly involved.
+L4-L5 and L5-S1 discs most common to herniate in the lumbar spine.
+In the cervical spine, C5-C6 and C6-C7 discs are most commonly involved.

-Spinal disc herniation is rare in thoracic spine.
+Spinal disc herniation is rare in the thoracic spine.

-It is now being recognized in addition to compression of the nerve root there is release of inflammatory mediator with herniation of disc.
-This meditor is recognized as tumor necrosis factor-alpha (TNF).
+It is now being recognized in addition to compression of the nerve root there is the release of inflammatory mediator with herniation of the disc.
+This mediator is recognized as tumor necrosis factor-alpha (TNF).
 This molecule is released not only by the herniated disc, but also in cases of disc tear, by facet joints, and in spinal stenosis.